 Adult children of alcoholics tend to be very passive or they are aggressive victims.
-They see themselves as separate from others and always being “done wrong”.
+They see themselves as separate “done wrong”.
 They attract others with the victim mentality.
 Those give each other validation that they are perceiving the world correctly.
 The cycle goes on and on.

 Chaos is more comfortable than Peace